Sage – Info & Wholesale Suppliers

 A study published in Chemical Central Journal suggests that three to six cups of sage tea could be consumed daily without reaching toxicological thresholds.
 However, another study says that the daily intake of sage tea should be lower based on their findings.

 Sage ‘Made in Albania’

 The Albanian sage makes up 80% of the total medicinal herbs exported to other countries worldwide.
-The cultivation of sage is spread throughout in Albania, from limestone cliffs to mountain sites, like: Korab, in the Alps, Puke, Mirdita, Leskovik, Saranda, etc. It takes an area of 500 km2.
+The cultivation of sage is spread throughout Albania, from limestone cliffs to mountain sites, like Korab, in the Alps, Puke, Mirdita, Leskovik, Saranda, etc. It takes an area of 500 km2.

 Source/ Recipe Land, American Botanical Garden, Chemical Central Journal, Very well fit, Agro news

 If you are looking for a list of sage farmers and exporters in Albania, please use the contact form below.